bcgov/jag-file-submission/docs/gettingStarted.md

 1) What should be used for `roleType` and `partyType` in parties?

 The default values to be used for `roleType` is CLA and for `partyType` it is IND.
+Can refer to the roles in the code tables for more details.

 2) Are the various types of documents the ones present in the list in https://bcgov.github.io/jag-file-submission/#/data?